 Leah Zullig, PhD, MPH

-IMRs purpose and mission is to advance the health and well being of veterans and their families.
+The Institute for Medical Research strives to advance the health and well being of veterans and their families.

-The creation of the nicotine patch to help people stop smoking.
+Creation of the nicotine patch to help people stop smoking.

-Inventing the cardiac pacemaker.
+Invention of the cardiac pacemaker.

-Contributing to the development of the CAT (or CT)scan.
+Contributing to the development of the CAT (or CT) scan.

-Developing the practice of an aspirin a day
+Developing the practice of an aspirin a day to prevent heart attacks.

 With a varied research program from cancer to PTSD to research in space the Institute for Medical Research plays a vital role in the support of research and education at the Durham VA Medical Center.